tsykoduk/heroku_log_analyzer/README.md

     --time, -t <i>:   Number of minutes to pull logs for.
 (Default: 5) --help, -h:   Show this message
-         --log, -l:   Pass it a logfile already pulled to run stats on
+         --log, -l:   Pass it a logfile already pulled to run stats on --beep, -b:   Notify you when the run is done

 Copyright (c) 2013, Greg Nokes